 For articulated vehicles, sensors used shall be suitably positioned on the tractor unit to provide sufficient coverage but preventing activation solely on articulation of the trailers.

-Left-hand vehicles shall apply near-side vision aids to the off-side instead of or addition to the near-side.
+Left-hand drive vehicles shall apply vision aids to account for the blind spot on the right-hand side of the vehicle instead of or in addition to those on the left-side.